 - RRR 3:1, Winner

 Combine this style of trading/levels with price action bars and you have an invincible strategy.
 If you can wait for 1-2 setups per week and actually have the patience for price to come to you, this setup will serve you well.
 Let me know if you have any questions!
-And check out our TC Pro Price Action classes for additional value.
+And check out our Price Action strategies for additional value.
 Waiting for you in the comments!